Object Store¶

 Tip

-Optionally, you may name the object differently from it’s original name in your local machine by using the --object-name <object_name>
+Optionally, you may name the object differently from it’s original name in your local machine by using the --name parameter.

 To delete an object from a container, run: